smalekian/NHL-Teams/README.md

 ```

 ## Elixir/Phoenix Setup
-Before going any further, ensure you have Elixir and Node.js installed.
+Before going any further, ensure you have Elixir, Node.js, and Postgres installed.

 Now start the server:
   * Install dependencies with `mix deps.get` from the root of this project.